 Remember that others will occupy your room after you, and that it must be maintained in an acceptable state.
 Nails, drawing pins, blu-tac (or similar) and sellotape damage paintwork and are therefore not to be used to fix posters, pictures, notices or anything else to the walls or doors.
 In rooms with a picture rail, there is no limit on the number of pictures that may be hung, but hooks may only be put in place by the Maintenance Department.
-Please contact the Department using the on-line Maintenance Request procedure (see 7.1).
+Please contact the Department using the online Maintenance Request System (MRS) at https://maintenance.sel.cam.ac.uk/.

 Under your Room Licence Agreement you are responsible for the state of your room.
 You will be charged for any damage to the fabric, decoration, furniture or fittings in your room.
-Charges will reflect the real cost of repair or replacement, along with all associated labour costs, and are therefore likely to be high (see 1.13).
+Charges will reflect the real cost of repair or replacement, along with all associated labour costs, and are therefore likely to be high.
 Charges for damage to communal areas of a staircase or College hostel will be split equally among the students living there.